10 Best Solar Reflective Paint for Roofs

 5- Go green with a rooftop garden

-Roofs other than conservatories can be replaced with rooftop gardens to reduce the surface temperature as well as overall building temperature.
+Roofs other than conservatories can be replaced with rooftop gardens to reduce the surface temperature as well as the overall building temperature.

 Plus, it offers a great many benefits along with a feeling of pleasure to homeowners who love gardening but do not have a backyard garden available.